skeeto/lean-static-gpg/README.md

 Note: Since binaries are statically linked, some memory safety security features are disabled, such as ASLR.

+## GnuPG Bugs

+GnuPG has a bug where it will use `/usr/bin/gpg-agent` instead of the gpg-agent built by the script, *despite being told explicitly to use the local version*.
+If there's a system-installed GnuPG, you're likely to see "WARNING: server 'gpg-agent' is older than us".
+Until this is fixed, either ignore the warning or uninstall the system's GnuPG.

 ## Usage

     $ ./build.sh